RossPatterson/vm-370_docker/README.md

 # To use this repo:
 1. Prepare Docker:
    1. If you don't already have a Docker account, create one at https://www.docker.com.
-  1. Create a "vm370" Docker repository at
+   1. Create a "vm370" Docker repository.
-  1. Create a Personal Access Token at https://app.docker.com/settings/personal-access-tokens with "Read & Write" permission.  *NOTE:* Docker only shows you the token when you generate it.
+   1. Create a Personal Access Token at https://app.docker.com/settings/personal-access-tokens with "Read & Write" permission.  **NOTE:** Docker only shows you the token when you generate it.
 You can never see its value again, so copy it immediately and save it.
 1. Fork this repository in GitHub.
 1. Create the following action secrets in your fork:
    1. `DOCKER_USERNAME` - your Docker userid.
    1. `DOCKER_PASSWORD` - your Docker personal access token.
 1. Go to the Actions tab on your fork and enable workflows.
 1. Make a change, commit it, and push it to your fork.
 The `dockertest.yml/DockerTest` GitHub workflow job will test the container build.
 1. Tag the revision as `vn.n.n` (_e.g._, "v1.5.4") and push the tag to GitHub.
 The `dockerpush.yml/DockerPublish` GitHub workflow job will push the container image to Docker.